petrakis34/movie-app/README.md

 # Popular Movies Application

 This is simple movies application that shows a list of popular movies and information regarding each movie.
-The application is built using Angular 8 and Node js in order retrieve data from [The Movie Database](https://developers.themoviedb.org/3/discover/movie-discover)
+The application is built using Angular 8 using [The Movie Database](https://developers.themoviedb.org/3/discover/movie-discover)

 ## Getting Started